Allied Collection Services Debt Collection Harassment?

 One of consumers’ most common questions when dealing with debt collectors is whether they can face legal consequences.
 The answer depends on the type of debt and the actions taken by the debt collector.

-In some cases, Allied Collection Services may be able to garnish your wages if they’ve obtained a court judgment against you.
+In some cases, they may be able to garnish your wages if they’ve obtained a court judgment against you.
 Such a situation typically happens with federal student loans or other debts within the statute of limitations.
 However, Collection Services can only garnish your wages or take other legal actions with a court order.

 Similarly, Allied Collection Services can file a lawsuit against you, but only if they have the legal right to collect the debt.
 If the debt is too old or unverified, their lawsuit may not hold up in court.